eliminmax/eambfc/README.md

   * this one might be a bad idea.
 * [ ] address portability issues
   * compiled programs may not be portable, but it should be possible to compile and/or run `eambfc` itself on any POSIX+C99 system, ideally.
+  * using Ehdr and Phdr structs and their sizes should be avoided, as struct alignment is not portable.